nwsimonrb/Blog/_posts/2023-01-29-event-streaming-context.md

 ---
 layout: post
-title: 'Event Streaming in Context'
+title: 'Event streaming in context'
 tags: [Context, Event Streaming, Kafka]
 featured_image_thumbnail:
 featured_image: assets/images/posts/Event_Streaming/time_critical_data.jpg
 featured: true
 hidden:
 ---
-Up until the late 2000s data storage was seen as a stationary and rather undynamic process.
+Until the late 2000s, most data storage and delivery solutions followed a fairly standardized format.
 SQL databases were the preferred choice to store and manipulate data across various IT applications.
-Their tabular structure enable an intuitive understanding of data models and query formulation.
-For lower frequencies in data delivery they still are the go-to solution nowadays (*hint 1*). <br />
+Their tabular structure enables an intuitive understanding of data models and query formulation.
+For lower query frequencies and throughput requirements, they are still the go-to solution for data management today.<br />
-However, a new storage and processing technology tackling slow-paced data pipelines has found widespread use since the 2010s. **Event streaming** supports the continuous delivery of smaller, event-based data packages.
-From e-commerce recommendations to steering logistic operations, it can be found in the majority of near real-time processes of major companies worldwide.
-Household names are Apache Kafka<sup>1</sup>, Storm, Flink and Kinesis.
-Each one of them runs under the open-source license of the Apache foundation, with Kafka being the most widely used at the moment <sup>2</sup>.
+However, since the 2010s new storage and delivery technology has emerged to overcome slow data pipelines. **Event streaming**<sup>1</sup> supports continuous processing of smaller, event-based data packets.
+From e-commerce recommendations to controlling logistics operations, it can be found in the majority of near-real-time processes at large enterprises worldwide.
+Household names are Apache Kafka, Spark, Flink and Storm.
+Each of them runs under the Apache Foundation's open source license and has a unique capability spectrum for certain use cases.
+In addition to these frameworks, there are an even larger number of solutions from proprietary vendors.
+For now, we will focus on [Apache Kafka](https://kafka.apache.org), since it has a high profile and is widely used.

-Other proprietary additions?
-Abstract und Absprung?

-#### Why streaming?
+#### Why use event streaming?
-The main benefit of provisioning data almost instantly is the ability to be proactive and not just reactive once events unfold.
-Operational decisions - be it from an internal or customer side - are made in short time-windows that require the most up-to-date assessment of a context.
-Data arriving in low-frequent batches which cover longer timespans might still be usefull for tactical and strategic purposes, but loose their criticality fast (featured image above).
+The main advantage of providing data almost instantly is the ability to act proactively, rather than just reactively, as events unfold.
+Operational decisions - whether on the internal or on the customer side - are made in short time windows that require an assessment of the context that is as up-to-date as possible.
+Data arriving in batches that cover long timespans might be useful for tactical and strategic purposes but lose their criticality fast (featured image above).
 Imagine a competitive market with a fast moving product catalog.
-Many potential customers are lost to a company that updates advertisements in low-frequent batches at its online store, instead of displaying an update as soon as it becomes known.
+Many potential customers are lost to a company that updates many ads in its online store at long intervals, instead of displaying an update as soon as it becomes known.
+This advantage of event streaming is often countered by two disadvantages.
+Let's look at the economically motivated first.

 #### Does it pay for itself?
-Two drawbacks can be brought forward against event streaming.
-Let's look at the economically motivated first.
-Increased (data) throughput usually increases operating costs due to increased maintanance and energy consumption.
+Increased (data) throughput usually increases operating costs due to increased maintenance and energy consumption.
 This needs to be set against the value won by a higher degree of operational efficiency.
-Depending on the use case, data processing and storage solutions vary widely in technological composition and scaling.
-It is therefore hard to find scientific publications on the economic comparison between batch and stream delivery without specifying the context.
+Depending on the use case, data processing and storage solutions differ greatly in their technological composition and scaling.
+This makes it difficult to find scientific publications on the economic comparison between batch and stream delivery without specifying the context.

 I therefore resort to an exemplary calculation of my own.
-Its purpose is to provide an approach on how to make estimates for an initial cost-benefit calculation regarding data delivery technologies.
-To avert the difficulty of looking into incomparable setup practices and product categories, technical specs focus on common infrastructure categories in the cloud.
-The major cloud providers have different specialties but compete in the same price range when it comes to basic compute and storage provisioning.
-For simplification, I presume that marketprices also encorporate infrastructure management and energy consumption.
-The source of upcoming numbers is the [pricing calculator](https://azure.microsoft.com/en-us/pricing/calculator/) from Microsoft Azure.
-Azure has been chosen as the exemplary cloud provider due to its suitability for the hands on tutorials of chapter X.
+It is intended to provide an approach for an initial cost-benefit calculation of data delivery technologies.
+To avoid the difficulty of dealing with non-comparable deployment practices and product categories, the technical specifications focus on common infrastructure categories in the cloud.
+The major cloud providers have different specializations, but compete in the same price range when it comes to basic compute and storage provisioning.
+For simplicity, I assume that market prices include infrastructure management and energy consumption.
+The source for the upcoming numbers is the [pricing calculator](https://azure.microsoft.com/en-us/pricing/calculator/) from Microsoft Azure.
+Azure is chosen as the exemplary cloud provider as it is suitable for practical exercises of the associated [tutorial](https://simon.richebaecher.org/streaming-dashboard-tutorial).

 ##### 1) Calculating Scenarios: Batch vs. Stream Delivery
 Lets go back to the scenario of a company listing fast changing product portfolios with prices online.
 We first look into the technical assumptions and their current pricing (EU West):